Nice example of the Hondius Map of America.

 The map includes a marvelous peninsular California with the Northwest Coast of America stretching almost due westward toward Asia, with over 30 place names.
 The Rio Grande flows into the Gulf of California and the 7 cities of Cibola are shown.

-The present edition of the map is state 3, dated 1631.
-However, it is the first state without the decorative borders.
+The present edition of the map is state 3 of the map, dated 1631, but the first state without the decorative borders.

 Henricus Hondius (1597-1651) was a Dutch engraver and mapmaker, a member of a prominent cartographic family.
 His father, Jodocus Hondius, was also an engraver and geographer.
 While working with his father, Henricus was instrumental in the expansion and republishing of Mercator’s atlas, first published in 1595 and republished by Hondius in 1606.